Trucks: Europe’s Roadmap To Double Annual CO2 Reduction Rate

 European truck makers have fairly succeeded in bringing down the CO2 emissions via vehicle technologies, along with significant reduction in pollutant levels as well.
-But then, it is not just the new vehicles that contribute to the emissions, as they constitute only 10% of the total running fleet.
+But then, it is not just the new vehicles that contribute to the emissions, as they constitute only 10 percent of the total running fleet.
 Therefore, an ‘integrated approach’ involving various factors and stakeholders, not just the new vehicles, has to be formulated so as to achieve ambitious emission reductions in future.
 The European Automobile Manufacturers’ Association (ACEA) is actively proposing additional and alternative approaches and ideas to realise full potential of further reducing CO2 emissions, which could make Europe to more than double annual CO2 reduction from road transport.

 Thanks to fuel-efficient technologies such as common-rail diesel injection, turbo-charging, improved aerodynamics, and automated-manual transmissions (AMT), a modern truck in Europe can transport 1 tonne of goods for a distance of 100 kms with just 1 litre of fuel (hard to believe though!).
-However, such ‘green’ technologies predominantly focuses on new vehicles that constitute that 10% of the total operational fleet, while the remaining 90% of the fleet are ignored.
+However, such ‘green’ technologies predominantly focuses on new vehicles that constitute that 10 percent of the total operational fleet, while the remaining 90 percent of the fleet are ignored.
 This fallacy in the ‘new vehicles only approach’ to reducing CO2 emissions has to be overcome, so as to achieve ambitious reduction targets and reduce environmental impacts out of road transport in future.

 Moreover, there are numerous other factors (than just the vehicle) contribute to CO2 emissions from cargo transport.
 For instance, the vehicle length and weight, trailer designs, optimised transport operations, driver behaviour, alternative fuels, infrastructure, etc. are also key to achieving efficiency.
 Therefore, the industry groups such as the ACEA calls for an ‘integrated approach’ that take into considerations a wide array of measures and stakeholders, along with industry’s continuous development in vehicle technologies, to combat carbon emissions more effectively.